Biohazard Waste Bags

 Disposing Medical Waste Is Simple; Follow This Guide

-Section 117630 of the Medical Waste Management Act defines the color of biohazard waste bags:
+Section 117630 of the Medical Waste Management Act defines the color of biohazard waste bags and reads:

-All medical waste goes in red bags.
+All medical waste, bodily fluids, etc. goes in red bags.
+Blood-borne pathogens are not to be trifled with, ensure proper disposal of potentially infectious material.
 Sharps must be disposed of in sharp-containers.
-For chemo, your office can separate chemotherapy waste from your other hazardous waste.
+For chemo, your office can separate chemotherapy waste and other bodily fluids from your other hazardous waste.

 For example, an oncology office may have up to 3 bags: red, yellow, and white.